nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 22 - Building Blocks (Transistors, Gates, And Clocks).md

 	- Depicted below is a *full adder* circuit.
 		- You can see the two half adder gates nested within it, comprised of the two pairs of *XOR* and *and* gates.
 ![[Pasted image 20250909123159.png]]
+- **The Sum**
 	- The first and second *XOR* gates determine that the *sum* is only 1 if an odd number of inputs are 1.
 		- For the first addition, the carry-in would be 0.
+- **The Carry Out**
 	- The first *AND* gate checks if both bits are equal to 1.
 	- A second *AND* gate checks if the carry in and bit 1 XOR bit 2 are 1.
 		- An *OR* gate combines these two *AND* gates.
 	- Effectively, these gates make sure that the carry-out is 1 only if at least two of the inputs are 1.
 - Below is the truth table for a full adder.

 | bit1 | bit2 | carry in | sum | carry out |